Process Server Registration

 Step 4: Personally Appear

-The registrant shall personally appear in the Clerk-Recorder office in San Luis Obispo or Atascadero during regular business hours except during County observed holidays with the completed and signed application form, Process Server Bond, valid photo identification, completed Live Scan form, and the appropriate registration, bond recording and identification card fees.
+The registrant shall personally appear in the Clerk-Recorder office in San Luis Obispo during regular business hours except during County observed holidays with the completed and signed application form, Process Server Bond, valid photo identification, completed Live Scan form, and the appropriate registration, bond recording and identification card fees.

 When and where is this service offered?

 This service is available anytime throughout the year at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County-observed holidays.

 Click on location name to show hours of operation, directions and phone information